jht1493/ICM-2020-Code/weeks/03_interaction.md

 ## Ex 3.5 revealing the invisible

 We have seen how we can do quick experiments by commenting out code and manually changing the initial value of variables.
-When we find a range of settings or sections of code that maybe interesting and we want to quickly compare them it can be convenient to create DOM elements to allow us to explore with a few clicks.
+When we find a range of settings or sections of code that maybe interesting and we want to quickly compare, it can be convenient to create DOM elements to allow us to explore with a few clicks.

 Let's explore using DOM elements to display and change variables.

 ### > bounce ball with display

 In the video tutorial a ball is animated bouncing across the canvas.
-In this re-mix, DOM elements are added to display the variables: `x` the location of the ball, and `speed`.
+In this remix, DOM elements are added to display the variables: `x` the location of the ball, and `speed`.

   * [sketch - bounce ball x OR ui](https://editor.p5js.org/jht1493/sketches/h0ZJWwOzb)